 Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism98 should be considered.
+Key to identifying potential involvement in county lines are missing episodes when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
+If a child is suspected to be at risk of or involved in county lines, a safeguarding referral should be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.
 Like other forms of abuse and exploitation, county lines exploitation:

-- can affect any child or young person (male or female) under the age of 18 vears: - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child or young person (male or female) under the age of 18 years. - can affect any vulnerable adult over the age of 18 years. - can still be exploitation even if the activity appears consensual. - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence. - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.